 Step 2: Contact us (info@pgairquality.com) and provide your physical address to secure your application tracking number and expiry date.

-Step 3: Complete the 2023 Online Application Form and Survey
+Step 3: Complete the 2024 Online Application Form and Survey

 The survey is a mandatory requirement for each Community Wood Smoke Reduction Program (CWSRP) applicant.
 Responses are used to track and report out on the program provincially.
 Your responses will be summarized and anonymized.
 No personal or identifying information will be retained.

-Step 5: Receive your rebate in the mail!
-(If all requirements are met, of course).
+Step 5: Receive your rebate in the mail (if all requirements are met, of course).

 Permits